-What’s involved in a diagnostic ultrasound for vein disease?
+What’s involved in a diagnostic ultrasound for leaky veins?

 You’ll typically lie down for your ultrasound.
 Your ultrasound technician may measure pressure in certain areas of your body by apply blood pressure cuffs at points like your ankles, calves or thighs.

 Next, your technician will apply lubricant to the ultarasound guide (called a transducer).
 Then he or she will move the device over your skin until we receive a good image of your blood flow.
 A Doppler ultrasound typically takes up to 45 minutes.
 Once it’s done, you are usually free to get up and go back to your daily activities.